randomrandom/deep-atrous-cnn-sentiment/README.md

 Currently the model achieves up to 97% accuracy on the validation set.

 ## Monitoring and Debugging the training
-In order to monitor the trainin, validation losses and accuracy and other interesting metrics like gradients, activations, distributions, etc. across layers do the following:
+In order to monitor the training, validation losses and accuracy and other interesting metrics like gradients, activations, distributions, etc. across layers do the following:

 ```